IBoy

-iBoy is a 2017 superhero film distributed by Netflix, starring Bill Milner and Maisie Williams.
+iBoy is a 2017 science fiction superhero film distributed by Netflix, starring Bill Milner and Maisie Williams.
 It is based on the 2010 novel of the same name by Kevin Brooks.
 It was filmed in and around East-Central London, in particular the Middlesex Street Estate.

 Plot

 Living in a gang-ridden part of London, 16-year-old Tom Harvey struggles to get by.
-His best friend Danny gets him a new phone and encourages him to romantically pursue his longtime friend and neighbor Lucy.
+His best friend Danny gets him a new phone and encourages him to romantically pursue his longtime friend and neighbor Lucy Walker.

 Lucy asks Tom to help her study for exams, to which he happily agrees.
-Arriving at her flat that night, Tom sees Lucy's brother unconscious and a group of masked thugs exiting Lucy's room, having raped her and recorded the event.
+Arriving at her flat that night, he sees her brother unconscious and a group of masked thugs exiting her room, having raped her and recorded the event.
 Tom flees and attempts to call the police, but he is shot in the head and rendered unconscious.

 Tom awakens days later.
 His doctor informs him that shrapnel from his phone is embedded in his head.
-Later that day, Tom begins to hear phone transmissions and can visualize digital signals.
-Using his newfound abilities, Tom realizes who attacked Lucy.
+Later that day, he begins to hear phone transmissions and can visualise digital signals.
+Using his newfound abilities, Tom realises who attacked Lucy.
 He begins to take revenge on the attackers, one by one.

 Meanwhile, Lucy has become a shut-in, and Tom is her only source of hope.
 They enjoy a meal together outside for the first time since the incident.
-After a confrontation, Tom's vengeance grows and he tracks down those who gave the orders to hurt Lucy.
+After a confrontation, Tom's vengeance grows, and he tracks down those who gave the orders to hurt Lucy.
 He raids their leader's home, damaging his electronics and stealing his cache of cocaine which Tom plants on the attackers before tipping off the police.